 In the coming months, we may see a new category of Scranton fraud charges emerge.

-You can track the
+You can track the bill's progress here.

 For help with your Scranton fraud charges, contact Rogan Law today.